kshitizgupta21/nim_on_sagemaker/README.md

 ## Launch SageMaker notebook instance

-Launch SageMaker notebook instance on `g5.xlarge` instance.
+Launch SageMaker notebook instance on `g5.xlarge` instance and git clone this repo inside that instance.
 For the sagemaker notebook instance you can use any instance type.

 **IMPORTANT:** In Additional Configuration for **Volume Size in GB** specify at **least 300 GB**.